 6. Plastic bottles harm our wildlife, and in particular our marine life.

 7. Bottled water costs $3 per litre.
 Tap water costs $3 per 1000 litres.
 There is no economic math to support the use of plastic bottles.

 JOIN OUR JOURNEY

-FOR EVERY THIRD PERSON SIGNING UP, KITX WILL PLANT A TREE - WITH CARBON NEUTRALTop
+FOR EVERY THIRD PERSON TO JOIN, KITX WILL PLANT A TREE WITH CARBON NEUTRALTop